zhifangsixia/Ellipse_Joint_Finger_Simulation/README.md

 # Ellipse_Joint_Finger_Simulation
-This project is to do the simulation of Ellipse_Joint of finger on Matlab
+This is the code of simulation of robotic finger with elliptical trajectory.
+It should be run in Matlab 2019a or higher version.
+Run Motion_plan1.m to get the simulation of motion plan of robot.
+Run Compare.m to get the comparision between simulation result and real human finger trajectory.